Pantuga/PrettyLisp/README.md

 ## How to install

 There aren't any binaries in the repository yet, so you might have to compile it yourself.
-The solution file and the `.csproj` files are both avaliable in the repository.
+The solution file and the `.csproj` file are both avaliable in the repository.

 ## How to use the program